Peliha-ip/Tusk-Carnival/README.md

 - Drink It & You'll Regret It (Collect a bottle of memory juice)
 - Your Best Nightmare (Craft a soulwhip)
 - Hakuna Matata (Drink a slush when having the psychosis effect)
+- Let's Roll With It (Roll on a circus ball)

 Tag:
-- Trick mobs: bombast, rascal, tuff golem, scallywag, bird trainer, abstract, puppeteer, firebreather, jester, mime, poise
+- Trick mobs: bombast, rascal, tuff golem, scallywag, bird trainer, abstract, puppeteer, firebreather, jester, mime, poise, roller